bestmethod/go-rest2log/README.md

 A Go service for forwarding rest API calls to go-logger.
 Useful for when you have a client that can't access any logging service.

 ## Usage

+You can get the compiled binary from the job artifacts download at gitlab. https://gitlab.com/bestmethod/go-rest2log/-/jobs

+Compile it yourself:
 ```
 go get github.com/bestmethod/go-rest2log
 cd ~/go/src/github.com/bestmethod/go-rest2log